PH3008 - Statistical Mechanics and Transport

 Applications eg ideal gases, heat capacity, magnetism, Bose-Einstein condensation,

 Fermi-Dirac gases.
-If time permits, introduction to non-equilibrium statistical mechanics
+Introduction to non-equilibrium statistical mechanics and transport

 - understanding of equilibrium statistical mechanics/ensemble theory;